General settings in Policy Studio

 The MIME settings list a number of default common content types that are used when transmitting Multipurpose Internet Mail Extensions (MIME) messages.
 You can configure API Gateway’s Content Type filter to accept or block messages containing specific MIME types.
 Therefore, the contents of the MIME types library act as the set of all MIME types that API Gateway can filter messages with.

-All of the MIME types listed in the table are available for selection in the Content Type filter.
+All of the MIME types are available for selection in the Content Type filter.
 For example, you can configure this filter to accept only XML-based types, such as

 text/xml, and so on.
 Similarly, you can block certain MIME types (for example,